pmatulis/oasis/index.md

 ## Welcome

-Oasis Internal Arts offers classes in the Chinese healing arts.
+Oasis Internal Arts offers classes in the Chinese healing arts (yiquan, liuhebafa, taichi, et qigong).
 Its mission is to serve as an oasis for the traveller of the modern world.
-People of all ages, genders, colours, and shapes are welcome here.
+People of all ages and body types are welcome here.

 **Pour consulter la version française de cette page [cliquer içi](index-fr.md).**

 ### The practice

-The practice consists of specific but gentle exercises.
-Their main objectives are to:
+The practice consists of exercises that are done standing, in a chair, and on the floor.
+They are primarily done as movements but they can also be stationary (static postures).
+They all have as objectives to:

 * open the joints
 * lengthen the sinews